MapRock/TimeMolecules/tutorials/link_cases/readme.md

 ### Find Plausibly Similar Event Property Names

+In the real world, countless processes relate in unexpected, unintended ways.
+To see how things relate, we need to match characteristics in abstracted, fuzzy ways.

 We could match the property names, but it's more likely there will be a match on values than on the property names (VisitID vs. RequestorCaseID).
 However, we cannot completely disregard the property names.
 For example, "F" could be the stock ticker symbol for Ford Motor Co. and could be a code for "Female":

 | Case Type| ID | Property | Value |